Chapeltown, Leeds: Population

-Over time Chapeltown has been home to successive emigre communities that have each added a new dimension to the culture, religious practices and heritage of the area.
+Over time Chapeltown has been home to successive émigré communities that have each added a new dimension to the culture, religious practices and heritage of the area.

 Ashkenazi Jews fleeing pogroms in Eastern Europe towards the end of the 19th century moved to Leeds and settled in the inner city area of the Leylands.
 Other groups of Jews also settled there, and synagogues were built.
 In the 20th century many of the community moved north to the more desirable area of New Leeds/Chapeltown, and so did their synagogues, at one time there were 14 in Chapeltown.
 Along with neighbouring Harehills, where Montague Burton established his factory, Chapeltown was an important area for tailoring and allied trades, which occupied many Jews, and is remembered by the street name Button Hill.

 In 1932 the Chapeltown Road New Synagogue, a large domed Byzantine-style building, was opened.
 The opening was in time for the High Festivals of that year, with Rabbi Hurwitz delivering that first Shabbat Shuvah sermon.
-The artist David Hillman was commissioned, in 1935, to design three stained-glass windows for the shul in commemoration of the Silver Jubilee of King George V. They have been moved to Shadwell Lane Synagogue.
+The artist David Hillman was commissioned, in 1935, to design three stained-glass windows for the shul (synagogue) in commemoration of the Silver Jubilee of King George V. They have been moved to Shadwell Lane Synagogue.
 In the following decades the Jewish population in Chapeltown declined as many families moved north to the Moortown area.
 In 1985 the synagogue closed and the building was bought by Leeds City Council.
 It is now home to the Northern School of Contemporary Dance.

 The British African-Caribbean community in Leeds mostly came to the UK between the end of the Second World War and the early 1960s.
 Many of the first Jamaicans to settle in Leeds were ex-servicemen.
 To encourage mass immigration from the countries of the British Empire and Commonwealth to fill shortages in the labour market, the 1948 British Nationality Act gave British citizenship to all people living in Commonwealth countries, and full rights of entry and settlement in Britain.
 Many of the first generation of Jamaicans living in Chapeltown today immigrated during this period.
 The Jamaica Society was formed, with headquarters at 277 Chapeltown Road to support the needs and celebrate the contributions of the African-Caribbean population in West Yorkshire and Leeds.